 - Garg RK, Poore SO, Wieland AM, et al. Recipient vessel selection in the difficult neck: Outcomes of external carotid artery transposition and end-to-end microvascular anastomosis.
 Microsurgery 2017;37:96-100.
 [Crossref] [PubMed]

 - Dalainas I, Avgerinos ED, Daskalopoulos ME, et al. The critical role of the external carotid artery in cerebral perfusion of patients with total occlusion of the internal carotid artery.
-Int Angiol 2012;31:16-21; discussion 56-7.
+Int Angiol 2012;31:16-21.
 [PubMed]

 - Kim T, Chung S, Lanzino G. Carotid artery-hypoglossal nerve relationships in the neck: an anatomical work.
 Neurol Res 2009;31:895-9.
 [Crossref] [PubMed]